eliot-akira/ejt/README.md

 ## Inline JS

-You can use JavaScript between open/close tags.

-Since the compiler runs on Node.js, [some ES6 features](https://nodejs.org/en/docs/es6/) are supported.
+The compiler runs on Node.js, so there are [some ES6 features](https://nodejs.org/en/docs/es6/) supported.

 ```js
 <% const pages = include('site.json') %>